aki-3229-72dpi-3200x0

 Silla at the Guimet Museum

-You may not know its name, but the Silla kingdom was one of the most brilliant civilizations of East Asia.
-The Guimet Museum is now revisiting the infinite richness of this state, taking you on a direct journey to the heart of the cultural memory of the Korean Peninsula.
-Through a chronological path, the museum explores the history of this powerful kingdom, deeply rooted in ancient traditions.
-An unique journey through time, blending political, religious, and aesthetic dynamics.ethics, to discover true national treasures, some of which will leave Korea for the very first time.
+You might not know its name, but the Silla kingdom was one of the brightest civilizations in East Asia.
+The Guimet Museum is now revisiting the endless richness of this state, offering a journey straight to the heart of the cultural memory of the Korean Peninsula.
+Through a chronological path, the institution reflects on the history of this powerful kingdom, deeply rooted in ancestral traditions.
+A unique journey through time, blending political, religious, and aesthetic dynamics.ethics, to discover real national treasures, some of which will leave Korea for the first time.

 Belt and gold pendants © Gyeongju National Museum